renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/Clients/typescript-client.md

 </details>

-This confirms your client is connecting to Langflow.
+This confirms your client is connecting to Aiexec.
 * The `sessionID` value is a unique identifier for the client-server session.
 For more information, see [Session ID](/session-id).
 * The `outputs` array contains the results of your flow execution.